 Climbers are designed as back-and-forth activity centers, meaning once a child goes down the slide or jumps off the platform, they need to run back to start the action all over again.
 This kind of play gets kids active and exercising without even knowing it!
 And, the excitement of being outside and running around a playset does a kid’s body good.

 Play Tip: Toddler climber toys, such as the Step2 Panda Climber™, provide little ones with several physical activities to help them gain coordination and develop their muscles.

 3. Critical Thinking

-Play Tip: Rock climbing designs present many “routes” for kids to work through as they climb, like the Step2 Skyward Summit™ climber.
+Play Tip: Rock-climbing designs present several routes for kids to work through as they climb.
+If you’re looking for toys for cognitive development, check out the Step2 Skyward Summit™ climber.

 4. Social Skills